Ivanperezp/CHRONOMETER_VERILOG_FPGA/README.md

 chronometer built in Verilog and implemented on a DE0-CV FPGA.
 It features a reset button and a start/stop button for controlling the timer.

 The chronometer is composed of four files: **clk_divider.v, bcd7seg.v, debounce.v and cronometro_top.v** \
 In this README file you will find a detailed explanation of each file, which ones could be found in this repository.
-The RTL diagram and the black box model could be found in the files of these repository.
+The RTL diagram and the black box model are shown below and could be found in the files of these repository.

 ![RTL Diagram](RTL.png)